nmm131/git-ansible-jenkins-docker-k8-terraform-aws-devops-pipeline/README.md

 ## Thoughts
 1. JCASC Environment Variables poses a security risk
 2. Mounting Docker .sock poses a security risk
-3. Ended up installing Docker on jcasc container because trying to pass /usr/bin/causes docker to exit container after 1 second
+3. Ended up installing Docker on jcasc container because trying to mount /usr/bin/docker causes docker container to exit container after 1 second
 4. Automate AWS Key and Security Group
 5. Automate AWS Elasticsearch Domain
-4. How to automate Ansible Credentials and ssh on two machines
-5. How to wait for EKS before EC2 runs `ansible-playbook` command
+5. How to wait for EKS before EC2 runs the `ansible-playbook` command
-5. ****** HOW TO CONFIGURE JENKINS CONTAINER WITH AWS CONFIGURE AND AWS EKS REGION AND KUBECONFIG ----> EASIEST WAY IS JCASC STARTS W/ JOB AND AWS CREDENTIALS VIA DASHBOARD******
+5. How to configure JCASC container with AWS Credentials

 ### Help Manually Destroying AWS Cluster
-1. Tearing down cluster manually use this command after: ```terraform state rm module.eks.kubernetes_config_map.aws_auth```
+1. If tearing down the cluster manually, then you might consider use of this command after a failure: ```terraform state rm module.eks.kubernetes_config_map.aws_auth```